stebz/stebz/README.md

 Requires Java 8+ version.

-In most cases it is enough to add one of the bundle dependencies (more information in the [modules](#modules) section):
+In most cases it is enough to add one of the bundle dependencies:

 - `stebz`
 - `stebz-gherkin`

-And one of integration dependencies:
+One of integration dependencies:

 - `stebz-allure`
 - `stebz-qase`
 - `stebz-reportportal`

+And maybe some extensions:

+- `stebz-readable-reflective-name`
+- `stebz-repeat-and-retry`

 Maven: